apostrophecms/apostrophe-documentation/docs/getting-started/creating-your-first-project.md

 **Did you get a "Permission Denied" error?** On Linux, this would be because global npm packages must be installed as root in a typical setup.
 Use `sudo npm install` instead.
 On a Mac, this shouldn't happen if you installed node with Homebrew, because the `/usr/local` folder where Homebrew keeps its files should belong to your personal account.
 However, if you installed Homebrew with `sudo`, you'll need to be consistent and use `sudo` here too.
 :::

 **Important: ** `test-project`** is the name for our example.
-For your project use your own project's "short name" containing only letters, digits, hyphens and/or underscores.
-It will be used by default as a MongoDB database name and a basis for cookie names, etc.** \(Hyphens seem more popular than underscores for such purposes.\) We'll continue to use `test-project` for the rest of this example.
+For your project use your own project's "shortname" containing only letters, digits, hyphens and/or underscores.
+It will be used by default as a MongoDB database name and a basis for cookie names, etc.** (Hyphens seem more popular than underscores for such purposes.)
+We'll continue to use `test-project` for the rest of this example.
 Alternatively, you can install a robust, themed, fully-baked project with this command:

 ```bash
 apostrophe create-project --boilerplate https://github.com/apostrophecms/apostrophe-open-museum test-project